amaranth-lang/amaranth/docs/guide.rst

 A reusable :ref:`elaboratable <lang-elaboration>` usually specifies the use of one or more :ref:`clock domains <lang-clockdomains>` while leaving the details of clocking and initialization to a later phase in the design process. :class:`DomainRenamer` can be used to alter a reusable elaboratable for integration in a specific design.
 Most elaboratables use a single clock domain named ``sync``, and :class:`DomainRenamer` makes it easy to place such elaboratables in any clock domain of a design.

-Clock domains can be renamed using the syntax :pc:`DomainRenamer(domains)(elaboratable)`, where :pc:`domains` is a mapping from clock domain names to clock domain names and :pc:`elaboratable` is any :ref:`elaboratable <lang-elaboration>` object.
-The keys of :pc:`domains` correspond to existing clock domain names specified by :pc:`elaboratable`, and the values of :pc:`domains` correspond to the clock domain names from the containing elaboratable that will be used instead.
-When only the ``sync`` domain is being renamed, instead of writing :pc:`DomainRenamer({"sync": name})(elaboratable)`, the equivalent but shorter :pc:`DomainRenamer(name)(elaboratable)` syntax can be used.
+Clock domains can be renamed using the syntax :py:`DomainRenamer(domains)(elaboratable)`, where :py:`domains` is a mapping from clock domain names to clock domain names and :py:`elaboratable` is any :ref:`elaboratable <lang-elaboration>` object.
+The keys of :py:`domains` correspond to existing clock domain names specified by :py:`elaboratable`, and the values of :py:`domains` correspond to the clock domain names from the containing elaboratable that will be used instead.
+When only the ``sync`` domain is being renamed, instead of writing :py:`DomainRenamer({"sync": name})(elaboratable)`, the equivalent but shorter :py:`DomainRenamer(name)(elaboratable)` syntax can be used.

 The result of renaming clock domains in an elaboratable is, itself, an elaboratable object.
 A common way to rename domains is to apply :class:`DomainRenamer` to another elaboratable while adding it as a submodule: